khanhnamle1994/cracking-the-data-science-interview/Interview-Questions-and-Answers/41-Essential-ML-Interview-Questions.md

 You would first split the dataset into training and test sets, or perhaps use cross-validation techniques to further segment the dataset into composite sets of training and test sets within the data.
 You should then implement a choice selection of performance metrics: here is a fairly comprehensive list.
 You could use measures such as the F1 score, the accuracy, and the confusion matrix.
 What’s important here is to demonstrate that you understand the nuances of how a model is measured and how to choose the right performance measures for the right situations.

 ### Q24- How would you evaluate a logistic regression model?
-A subsection of the question above.
+A subsection of [the question posed here](https://stats.stackexchange.com/questions/71517/evaluating-a-logistic-regression#71522).
 You have to demonstrate an understanding of what the typical goals of a logistic regression are (classification, prediction, etc.) and bring up a few examples and use cases.

 ### Q25- What’s the “kernel trick” and how is it useful?
 The Kernel trick involves kernel functions that can enable in higher-dimension spaces without explicitly calculating the coordinates of points within that dimension: instead, kernel functions compute the inner products between the images of all pairs of data in a feature space.
 This allows them the very useful attribute of calculating the coordinates of higher dimensions while being computationally cheaper than the explicit calculation of said coordinates.
 Many algorithms can be expressed in terms of inner products.
 Using the kernel trick enables us effectively run algorithms in a high-dimensional space with lower-dimensional data.